 In 2004, the Institute entered into agreements with recycling companies regarding services of technical and operational cooperation for the recycling of plastic residues.
-These services include the development, training and studies for improvements in the stages of the recycling process.
+These services include the devel-

-Because of these agreements, the Institute recorded a revenue in 2016 amounting to R\$ 12,194 (2015 - R\$ 12,698).
+Because of these agreements, the Institute recorded a revenue in 2017 amounting to R\$ 13,546 (2016 - R\$ 12,194).